COP4655-MobileApps-Fall2023/cop4655-mobile-apps-unit3-vulpescorvums/README.md

-# Project 2 - *Unit 2 Project*
+# Project 3 - *Unit 3 Project*

 Submitted by: **Kyler Mallonn**

-**Unit 2 Project** is a movie browsing app that allows you to view a movie's poster, title, populatiry statistics, and read a short summary using [The Movie Database API.](https://api.themoviedb.org/3/movie/now_playing?api_key=a07e22bc18f5cb106bfe4cc1f83ad8ed)
+**Unit 3 Project** is a movie browsing app that introduces networking and allows you to view a movie's poster, title, populatiry statistics, and read a short summary using [The Movie Database API.](https://api.themoviedb.org/3/movie/now_playing?api_key=a07e22bc18f5cb106bfe4cc1f83ad8ed)

 Time spent: **7** hours spent in total